idvimosUPM/connection-guide/README.md

 # connection-guide
 Code to add external Webots library into IntelliJ java project

+Java project version required is Java 17 with Gradle 8.8

 To build this project it is mandatory to add the VM option to the project configuration: